Dexedrine Abuse Signs, Symptoms, and Addiction Treatment

 Prescription stimulant abuse significantly impacts the teen and young adult population.
 These populations may take Dexedrine in a misguided attempt to improve their performance in school or at work.1,2 They may also use stimulants to stay awake during social gatherings and parties.1

 NIDA states that since drug use early in life is a major risk factor for addiction later on, the best way to curb this risk is to prevent young people from experimenting with drugs at all.6 Adolescence is a period of change in brain morphology—specifically the prefrontal cortex—which is responsible for decision-making, planning, and self-control.
-Substance use can disrupt the later stages of maturation in the prefrontal cortex, potentially carrying serious consequences, including future onset of substance use disorders and other mental health issues.
+Substance use can disrupt the later stages of maturation in the prefrontal cortex, potentially carrying serious consequences, including the future onset of substance use disorders and other mental health issues.

 To prevent your teen from abusing stimulants, talk to them early about drugs and explain the dangers of prescription pills.
 Young people tend to believe that legal prescription drugs are safer than illicit ones, so it’s important to discuss with them the harms associated with abusing stimulants and other prescription drugs.
+Learn more about teen drug misuse.